RunMilkyWay/openGLx/README.md

 	•	GLFW - The windowing library used.
 	•	OpenGL - The rendering API utilized.
-	•	MyGUI - The GUI library implemented in this project.
+	•	Dear MyGUI - The GUI library implemented in this project.